Fishbowler/fishbowler.net/content/posts/rap-scorecard.md

 trying to keep your focus while you’re managing distraction

-sensemaking, myth-breaking, decision making, no faking
+sense-making, myth-breaking, decision making, no faking

 stressing out the product to discover where it’s breaking